byuibigdata/spark_guide/databricks/readme.md

 2. Login into the [Databricks community edition portal](https://community.cloud.databricks.com/login.html)
 3. Click the compute icon on the left (![](https://github.com/byuibigdata/project_safegraph/blob/main/img/compute_icon.png))
 4. Name your cluster
-5. Create your cluster and then navigate to the libraries tab to install our needed Python packages - `gql`
+5. Create your cluster and then navigate to the libraries tab to install our needed Python packages (for example `gql`, `plotnine`, `altair`).
+Pandas is already installed.

 ## What is the difference between the Databricks Community Edition and the full Databricks Platform?